 | Left: The Tessina Camera: 1957-96

 The Tessina was a subminiature twin lens reflex camera measuring 2.5 x 2 x 1 inch, that took 14 x 21 mm pictures on standard 35mm film (a significant advantage over other sub-min cameras) loaded into special cassettes.
+This is slightly smaller than standard half-frame format.
 It took 18 pictures per film roll.
 The Tessina was produced from 1957 to 1996.

 The camera has two 25 mm f/2.8 Tessinon lenses, one for the picture and one for the viewfinder, which has a ground-glass screen on top if the camers.
 A 45° mirror is employed to reflect incoming light onto the film, which lies on the bottom of the camera.
 Another 45° mirror directs light up to the viewfinder.
 It could focus from infinity to 1 foot.
 The lens aperture was continuously variable down to f/22.
 Shutter speeds were from 1/2 to 1/500, plus B. The film was advanced by a clockwork spring built into the takeup spool, wound up with a pull-out knob.
 Each winding was good for up to 8 exposures.
 Quite sophisticated, really.